mistic100/devlog/content/posts/2025-04-zigbee-soil-sensor/index.md

     image: cover.jpg
 ---

-Since I moved in to my new flat I placed some house plants on a suspended shelf in my living room.
+Since I moved in to my new flat I added some house plants on a suspended shelf in my living room.
 I wanted a way to monitor the soil humidity and send alerts to Home Assistant when watering is needed.

 There are lot off-the-shelf sensors but they all run on batteries.
 You also need one for each plant.
 Creating my own solution was a good small project to experiment with the Zigbee protocol.